Glossary of jazz and popular music: H

-Also called "two-feel", this is an effect created in arrangements or improvised comping in which only beats one and three (in 4/4 tunes) are played solidly.
+Also called "two-feel", this is an effect created in arrangements or improvised comping in which only beats one and three (in 4/4 tunes) are played solidly, as if it were in cut time.
 For example, the bass player will play two bass notes per bar rather than the typical "four beats in a bar" approach used in walking basslines.
 This makes the song feel half as slow, even though the chords take the same length of time to play.
 A song that takes 60 seconds to play in regular feel still takes 60 seconds in half-time feel.
 However, if a song actually went into half time, say, for a repeat, a 60-second song would last for 120 seconds.
 See also double-time feel.